Affordable Homes ASSIST

 - You’ll only need to pay back SA Housing Authority’s portion of the loan if you sell, refinance, or choose to pay off your mortgage

-- Get into your own home with deposit as low as $3,000
+- Get into your own home with a low deposit (some as low as $3,000)

 - Lower monthly loan repayments